| |

 anniversary of the assassination of President John F. Kennedy.

-Do you feel that the assassination of President John F. Kennedy was the act of one individual or
+Do you feel that the assassination of President John F. Kennedy was the act of

 part of a larger conspiracy?